BaselAbujamous/clust/README.md

-10|Rank across rows (1 for the lowest, up to *N* for *N* columns; average ranks at ties) 11|Rank across rows (1 for the lowest, up to *N* for *N* columns; order arbitrarly at ties) 12|Linear transformation to the [0, 1] range across rows (0.0 for the lowest and 1.0 for the highest) -|-
+10|Rank across rows (1 for the lowest, up to *N* for *N* columns; average ranks at ties) 11|Rank across rows (1 for the lowest, up to *N* for *N* columns; order arbitrarly at ties) 12|Linear transformation to the [0, 1] range across rows (0.0 for the lowest and 1.0 for the highest) 13|Set all values of genes with low expression everywhere to zeros.
+The threshold of low expression is found by fitting a bimodal distribution to per-gene maximum expression values over all samples (v1.7.0+)
+-|-
 101|Quantile normalisation
 102|Column-wise mean subtraction